Pistachio Pastry Cream – Crème Pâtissière À La Pistache

 whisked pistachio custard.

-Take it off the heat and whisk in cold butter until completely combined.
-If you want a more pronounced green color, you could also add a little food coloring.
+1. Whisk in the butter off the heat until smooth.
+If you want a more obvious green color, add a drop of food coloring at this stage.

 hand adding clingwrap to custard.

-Pistachio crème pâtissière can be stored in the refrigerator in an airtight container for up to 3-4 days.
+• Storing.
+Pistachio crème pâtissière can be stored in an airtight container in the refrigerator for up to 3 to 4 days.

-Once the custard thickens and bubbles appear, you must cook and whisk continuously for a full minute.
-This will neutralize the amylase.
+• Cook it long enough.
+Once the custard thickens and bubbles, cook and whisk for a full minute.
+This deactivates the amylase enzyme and is the most common reason pastry cream goes soupy.

-You can freeze it but upon thawing, it may separate and appear curdled.
-To fix this, you can reheat the thawed pastry on the stove until hot, and whisk until smooth.
-Or, heat a small portion in the microwave until hot and then whisk it into the rest of the custard until you get a smooth consistency
+• Freezing.
+You can freeze pistachio pastry cream, but it may separate when thawed.
+To fix it, reheat it on the stove until hot and whisk until smooth.
+Or heat a small portion in the microwave and whisk it back into the rest.

 pistachio Crème pâtissière with a spoon